-Fort Clinch State Park is just a short drive north, (or for fun seekers take the river ferry from Mayport) you can head to Amelia Island and Fort Clinch State Park.
-Fort Clinch has hiking trails, a nice beach, a playground and of course, the Fort itself; making it an easy way to spend a full day.
+Fort Clinch State Park is just a short drive north, (or for fun seekers take the river ferry from Mayport).
+This Florida State Park offers hiking trails, a nice beach, a playground and of course, the Fort itself; making it an easy way to spend a full day.
 One of several forts in North Florida, it’s easy to spend the day at Fort Clinch or plan check out more of what Fernandina has to offer visitors.

 If you plan ahead, try to visit Fort Clinch State Park on the First Saturday of the month as the reenactors are there with their horses to tell you even more about life in the Fort.
 You can watch them shoot the cannon, put on a horseshoe or cook a meal in the old kitchen.